Taiiku Okazaki: Biography

 That same year, he began performing songs for various commercials, as well as writing music for other artists.
 He then performed two songs for anime series: "Shiokaze" (潮風), which was used as the opening theme for The Great Passage, and "Pose" (ポーズ), which was used as the first closing theme for Pokémon: Sun & Moon; "Shiokaze" was released as his first single on December 7, 2016.

 In 2017, Okazaki released his second major album, XXL, which peaked at number 2 on Oricon's Weekly Album Charts.
 The album includes the song "Natural Lips", which features lyrics that are in Japanese but sung in a way that makes them resemble English words.
 The following year, he performed the song "Jari Boy Jari Girl" (ジャリボーイ・ジャリガール, Jaribōi Jarigāru), which was used as a closing theme for Pokémon: Sun & Moon.
 He released his third major album, OT Works, in April 2018; the album peaked at number 18 on Oricon's Weekly Album Charts.
 In October of that year, his song "Kimi no Bōken" (キミの冒険) began to be used as the fourth opening theme to Pokémon: Sun & Moon.

 Okazaki released his fourth studio album, Saitama, on January 9, 2019; the album peaked at number 5 on Oricon's Weekly Album Charts.
-He made a voice acting cameo in Pokémon Sun and Moon as a rapping Team Skull member, and he will hold a solo live concert at the Saitama Super Arena on June 9, 2019.
+He made a voice acting cameo in Pokémon Sun and Moon as a rapping Team Skull member.
+He held a solo live concert at the Saitama Super Arena on June 9, 2019 and at Yokohama Arena on November 23, 2021.
+A Zepp TOUR from April to May 2024 was also held.
+All of these has been sold out in its entirety.